-The Core dynamic retention mode can be enabled and disabled separately for WFI and WFE by software running on the core.
+The core dynamic retention can be enabled and disabled separately for WFI and WFE by software running on the core.
 Separate timeout values can be programmed for entry into this mode from WFI and WFE mode:

-The clock to the core is automatically gated outside of the domain when the core is in Core dynamic retention mode and is running synchronously to the cluster.
-However, if the core is running asynchronously to the cluster, the system integrator must gate the clock externally during Core dynamic retention mode.
+When in dynamic retention and the core is synchronous to the cluster, the clock to the core is automatically gated outside of the domain.
+However, if the core is running asynchronous to the cluster, the system integrator must gate the clock externally during core dynamic retention.
 For more information, see the Arm® DynamIQ™ Shared Unit Configuration and Sign-off Guide.

 The outputs of the domain must be isolated to prevent buffers without power from propagating unknown values to any operational parts of the system.

-When the core is in Core dynamic retention mode there is support for snoop, GIC, and debug access, so the core appears as if it were in WFI or WFE mode.
-When an incoming access occurs, it stalls, and the On PACTIVE bit is set HIGH.
-The incoming access proceeds when the domain is returned to the On mode using P-Channel.
+When the core is in dynamic retention there is support for Snoop, GIC, and debug access, so the core appears as if it were in WFI or WFE mode.
+When such an incoming access occurs, it stalls and the On PACTIVE bit is set HIGH.
+The incoming access proceeds when the domain is returned to On using the P-Channel.